shadowofleaf96/GreenVille/README.md

 ![GreenVille Logo](https://github.com/shadowofleaf96/Ecommerce-Final-Project/blob/main/client/src/assets/logo.png?raw=true)

 Welcome to GreenVille, an open-source MERN (MongoDB, Express.js, React.js, Node.js) stack ecommerce shop project.
-GreenVille is designed to provide a foundation for building a robust and scalable online store.
+GreenVille is designed to provide a foundation for building a robust and scalable online bio Organic store.
 Whether you're a developer looking to learn MERN stack or an entrepreneur planning to kickstart your ecommerce venture, GreenVille is a great starting point.

 ## Table of Contents